Free Simple Crochet Baby Cardigan Pattern Newborn (Easy & Beginner-Friendly)

 • 1 small button (optional, for closure)

-Pattern Notes & Construction of the Simple Baby Crochet Pattern
+Pattern Notes & Construction of the Simple, Easy Newborn crochet Baby cardigan Pattern

-Simple, Seamless & Skill Level – Confident Beginner
+Simple, Seamless & Skill Level – for a Confident Beginner

-This baby cardigan is crocheted from the top down in one piece using basic double crochet stitches (US terms).
+• This baby cardigan is crocheted raglan style from the top down in one piece using basic double crochet stitches (US terms).

 Tiny & Small Newborn Size Chart for crochet Baby Sweaters and cardigans